-Bullock’s growing discography already comprises a number of distinguished recordings.
-Her account of Quatre poèmes hindous with the London Symphony Orchestra was captured live on DVD, as was her title role appearance in Peter Sellars’s production of The Indian Queen for Sony Classical.
-Her starring role in Adams’s Doctor Atomic, recorded with the composer conducting the BBC Symphony Orchestra, was a nominee for the 2018 Grammy Award for Best Opera Recording, and her opening aria, “Am I in your light…” was selected as one of the New York Times’s “25 Best Musical Tracks of 2018.”
-Doctor Atomic marked Bullock’s second appearance on a Grammy-nominated recording, following her live account of West Side Story with Tilson Thomas and the San Francisco Symphony, a nominee for Best Musical Theater Album in 2014.
+Bullock’s growing discography comprises a variety of celebrated recordings.
+In November 2022, she made her solo album debut on the Nonesuch label with Walking in the Dark.
+Combining Knoxville: Summer of 1915 with an aria from El Niño and songs by Oscar Brown Jr., Connie Converse, Sandy Denny, Billy Taylor, and a traditional spiritual setting by Hall Johnson, the record was recognized with an Opus Klassik award, featured in the New York Times’s “Best Classical Music Tracks of 2022,” and named among the 20 “Best Albums of 2022” by NPR, which called it “an album that shines, introducing us to an artist curating a career on her own distinctive terms.”
+Bullock also appears on the soundtrack of Amazon Prime Video’s 2021 The Underground Railroad, composed by Nicholas Britell.
+Her account of Quatre poèmes hindous with Rattle and the London Symphony Orchestra was captured live on DVD, as was her title role appearance in Sellars’s production of The Indian Queen for Sony Classical.
+Selected as one of the New York Times’s “25 Best Musical Tracks of 2018,” her starring role in Adams’s Doctor Atomic, recorded with the composer conducting the BBC Symphony Orchestra, was a nominee for the 2018 Grammy Award for Best Opera Recording.
+This marked Bullock’s second appearance on a Grammy-nominated recording, following her live account of West Side Story with Tilson Thomas and the San Francisco Symphony, a Grammy nominee for Best Musical Theater Album in 2014.